The Street Chestnut Hill

 Shopping mall near Boston, Massachusetts, U.S.

-The Street at Chestnut Hill is an open-air shopping center on Route 9 in Chestnut Hill, Massachusetts.
+The Street Chestnut Hill is an open-air shopping center on Route 9 in Chestnut Hill, Massachusetts.
 The shopping center contains 640,090 sqft of fashion retailers, restaurants, and entertainment options.
 The architecture and design of the new shopping center mimics modern village-like streetscapes and overlooks neighboring Hammond Pond.
 The center contains a Showcase SuperLux and a Star Market.

 History

 In 1950, a development team from C&R Management, headed by Daniel Rothenberg and Julien Cohen, built a shopping center in Chestnut Hill, 6 mile from Boston.
 Chestnut Hill Shopping Center began with a variety of shops, such as Filene's, Franklin Simon & Co., and London Harness Company, adjacent to a Star Market at the intersection of Route 9 and Hammond Street.
 On July 27, R.H.
 Stearns and S.S.
 Pierce opened in a separate building.
 In 1978, the Chestnut Hill Medical Center and Bloomingdale's opened in The Shops at Chestnut Hill.